Saibot393/LocknKey/README.md

 - Crit system: to change the way crits are calculated (supports Nat1/20 and Pf2e system)
 - Lockpick items: name or compendium id of the item used to pick locks
 - Remove Lockpick on critical fail: to remove Lockpick item on critical failures
+- Jam lock on critical lockpick fail: to automatically set locks as jammed
+- Keys can't be used on jammed locks: to prevent matching keys from being used on jammed locks
 - Lockpick roll formula: the dice formula used for lockpick rolls
 - Break lock roll formula: the dice formula used for break lock rolls
 - Make broken locks unlockable: to prevent locks from being locked once they are broken